On the representation-free formalism in quantum mechanics: Bra-ket formalism

 2. The action of linear operators on bra vectors is defined.
-Let $O$ be a linear operator which acts on ket vectors.
-To give meaning to its action on bra vectors, the scalar products of the form $\langle u|\bigl( O|v\rangle\bigr)$, which refer to a given $O$ and a given bra vector $\langle u|$ are considered.
-One views these scalar products as the values of a linear functional depending on $|v\rangle$ states.
-By the definition above, this functional is a bra vector.
-Denoting this bra vector as $\langle w|$, one then may write the values of this functional as follows, $\langle u|\bigl( O|v\rangle\bigr)=\langle w|v\rangle$.
+Let $O$ be a linear operator that acts on ket vectors.
+To give meaning to its action on bra vectors, the scalar products of the form $\langle u|\bigl( O|v\rangle\bigr)$ are considered.
+These scalar products are viewed, for a given bra vector~$\langle u|$ and a given operator $O$, as the values of a linear functional that depends on states $|v\rangle$.
+According to the definition above, this functional is some bra vector.
+Denoting this bra vector as $\langle w|$, one then may express the values of this functional as $\langle w|v\rangle$, as above.
+That is $\langle u|\bigl( O|v\rangle\bigr)=\langle w|v\rangle$.